 2. Write thank-you cards and letters

-It only takes a few minutes, but can mean a world of difference to a soldier overseas away from his or her family.
+Writing a thank-you note only takes a few minutes, but can mean a world of difference to a soldier overseas away from his or her family.
 For ideas, check out these thank-you samples from A Million Thanks, an amazing nonprofit that coordinates military appreciation efforts.
 Or, you can also send a free Memorial Day e-card from the site 123greetings.com.

 3. Make a care package

 Family and friends might want to send care packages to support service members.
-From crackers to toiletries, sunscreen to blank notecards with envelopes, the list of items commonly requested by soldiers can guide your choices.
+From crackers to toiletries, sunscreen to blank note cards with envelopes, this list of items commonly requested by soldiers can guide your choices.

 4. Host a lemonade stand or bake sale

 Raise money in your neighborhood to help military families by baking goodies or setting up an old-fashioned lemonade stand.
 Many organizations help military families, but here are just a couple of Washington-based groups your kids could donate to: Operation Military Family, based in Edmonds, helps support military families; and Outdoors for All, which is a national leader in providing recreation for people, including disabled veterans.